WordPress is an open source content management system (CMS) that has been available since 2003.

 Additionally, upgrading will mean you can change to a custom domain name, which is important if you want web users to be able to find you easily.

 One of Wix’s biggest attractions is how easy it is to use.
-You’ll struggle to find a platform that is more simple and intuitive than Wix’s drag and drop set up.
+You’ll struggle to find a platform that is more simple and intuitive than Wix’s own drag and drop editor set up.

 Within minutes users can build a website that is packed with functionality and ready for customers to browse.